 The valuation techniques used to establish fair value for the Group's financial instruments which are not carried at fair value in the balance sheet are consistent with those outlined in Note 15 "Financial Instruments carried at Fair Value" of the Group's Financial Report 2012.
 As described in section "Amendments to IAS 39 and IFRS 7, 'Reclassification of Financial Assets'", the Group reclassified certain eligible assets from the trading and available for sale classifications to loans.
-The Group continues to apply the relevant valuation techniques set out in Note 15 "Financial Instruments carried at Fair Value" of the Group's Financial Report 2012 to the reclassified assets.
+The Group continues to apply the relevant valuation techniques set out in Note 15 "Financial Instruments carried at Fair Value" of the Group's Financial Section of Financial Assets.